-He said he would kill her and her family: Hampton teen speaks out about being cyber stalked for years
+He said he would kill her and her family: Hampton teen speaks out about being cyber stalked

 “I have seen an increase in these cases but we have to remember that a lot of these cases go unreported,” said former detective and Tidewater Community College Department Head Richard James

 Seals said the effects were devastating.
 “It was a scary thing for everybody.
 My dad sold the house that we are living in.
 Everything just kind of broke apart.
 I left Hampton because of it.
 I didn’t want to be in the city.
-I didn’t want to go to school. l I tried everything not to go to school because I knew when I was there he knew I was there.”
+I didn’t want to go to school.
+I tried everything not to go to school because I knew when I was there he knew I was there.”

 Learn more about Seals’ story and how you can stop cyber stalking from doing harm in your life Monday on News 3 at 11.